Graduate School Handbook Part 9 – Registration of the research project (RD1)

 Explanatory note: examples of acceptable reasons for change include, but are not limited to, the following:

 - A change in the PGR’s employment;

-- Lack of successful development of the project;
+- Lack of successful development of the project in its original form;

 Procedures for project registration (RD1)